-Necelli and apcoming e veiii3 18-26 January 2021 13 th GFMD Summit UAE on-line, opening speech by Commissioner Johansson Theme: The Future of Human Mobility: Innovative Partnerships for Sustainable Development 18 November 2021 GFMD Friends of the Forum Meeting Update on the process of internal reform undertaken over the course of 2021 and stocktaking on the GFMD's inputs to the forthcoming International Migration Review Forum (IMRF).
+18-26 January 2021 13th GFMD Summit UAE on-line, open- Theme: The Future of Human Mo- ing speech by Commissioner Johansson bility: Innovative Partnerships for Sustainable Development 18 November 2021 GFMD Friends of the Forum Meeting Update on the process of internal reform undertaken over the course of 2021 and stocktaking on the GFMD's inputs to the forthcoming International Migration Review Forum (IMRF).
 Senegal will co-chair the GFMD with France from 1 July 2022 to December 2023.
 Priorities to be presented in early 2022, key focus will be on climate change and migration.
-December 2023 14 th GFMD Summit
+February 2023, Dakar tbc The event, will adress the link between climate change and environmental deterioration on the one hand and migrations and development on the other hand.
+It is supported by the Platform on Disaster Displacements (PDD).
+22-26January 2024, Paris 14 th GFMD Summit